Graduate Alumni Speaker Series: Lessons Learned

 The UCI Graduate Division is proud to launch our Inaugural Graduate Alumni Speaker Series.

-All talks will be held in the Graduate Resource Center (GRC) located on the third floor of the Gateway Study Center.
+All talks will be held in the Graduate & Postdoctoral Scholar Resource Center (GPSRC) located on the third floor of the Gateway Study Center.
 The Gateway Study Center is located next to Langson Library, and across Ring Road from Aldrich Hall.

 Powered by Appointment-Plus

 From the Desert to the Bay: The Academic Adventures of LaserchickThursday, January 23 | 1:00 pm in the GPSRC